-- New Policy The County shall encourage upgrading and retrofitting of existing development in high and very high fire hazard areas and areas identified as "urban wildland interface communities within the vicinity of Federal lands that are a high risk for wildfire", as listed in the Federal Register of August 17, 2001, in a manner that results in the same practical effect as current setback and defensible space requirements. - New Policy The County shall work with agencies and organizations responsible for fire protection and safety to improve the fire safety of existing developed areas.

-Page 232, add following at end of first partial paragraph:
+- New Policy A Fire Safe Plan shall be required for new discretionary development in areas identified as having high or very high wildland fire hazard or as identified as "urban wildland interface communities within the vicinity of Federal lands that are a high risk for wildfire", as listed in the Federal Register of August 17, 2001.
+The plan shall address access, water supply and delivery, defensible space, and regular maintenance to preserve wildfire safety. - New Policy The County shall encourage upgrading and retrofitting of existing development in high and very high fire hazard areas and areas identified as "urban wildland interface communities within the vicinity of Federal lands that are a high risk for wildfire", as listed in the Federal Register of August 17, 2001, in a manner that results in the same practical effect as current setback and defensible space requirements. - New Policy The County shall work with agencies and organizations responsible for fire protection and safety to improve the fire safety of existing developed areas. - Page 234, the following text is added to end of first paragraph under SEISMIC HAZARDS: